adamaslan/sesh1/readme.md

 ## Idea - combining solid back end programming with some fun front end!

-Making an audio streaming app that plays when screen is locked
+Making an audio streaming app that plays when screen is locked on react native